Zélie Lardé: Personal life

+Death

 In 1974 she died in San Salvador, battling cancer.

-Most famous works
+Selected works

 The majority of her works were represented by expressionist strokes of thick lines, using pure colors to express scenes of traditional Salvadoran daily life of peasants and lower society, as well as marginal sectors.
 The majority of her work can be found as illustrations in the first edition of the book by Salazar Aruebe - "Cuentes de Cipotes" (1961).

 Other notable works of hers include: